KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 This document establishes:

 1. **The Paper Analogy** — Zenon (off the page), Structon (the paper), Aion·Khaon (zero and infinity inscribed upon the paper).
-Three non-reducible levels held in a single mnemonic image.
+Three non-reducible strata held in a single mnemonic image.

 2. **The Three-Sense Container Distinction** — Spatial containerism rejected at the spatial stratum; structural containerism affirmed at Structon; containment-language inapplicable to Zenon.